UnrealIRCd: Admin WebPanel

+The WebPanel requires UnrealIRCd 6.0.6+ and communicates over HTTPS via JSON-RPC.
+It is built with PHP and can run on the same server or remotely, enhancing usability for administrators without command-line access.

 Reception

 UnrealIRCd is "one of the most popular and full-featured IRC daemons" and is used on the largest number of IRC servers, according to SearchIRC.com.

 This server is described as having "possibly the most security features of any IRC server."

 Security issues

 The tarball of version 3.2.8.1, from November 2009 to June 12, 2010, contained a trojan that allowed people to execute commands with the privileges of the user running the daemon, regardless of any user restrictions.
 The problem was fixed - the current tarball download is not suspected to contain a trojan.
 The attack was attributed to the group Ac1db1tch3z.

 The "Firefox XPS" cross-protocol JavaScript-based attack on IRC networks was reported in January 2010; UnrealIRCd developers later released a patch to set its anti-spoofing configuration parameter to "on" - the default was previously "off" - and "kill/zline/etc such connections".
 It is the first question in the configuration file.

+As of 2025, UnrealIRCd maintains a proactive security policy, supporting only the latest stable release (6.2.1) for security fixes.
+Vulnerabilities are reported privately via the bug tracker.
+The policy emphasizes regular audits and community reporting, with no known active vulnerabilities in the 6.x series.